Florafelt Drip Irrigation Guide

 Automatic Drip Systems

 Florafelt Pockets and Pro System vertical gardens perform best when irrigated with automatic systems.
-Typically the irrigation frequency should be set to water 4 times a day with durations as little as 2 minutes to as long as 20 minutes depending on the height of the installation.
-Set you water timer to water every 6 hours then adjust the duration so the bottom pocket fold remains moist or even drips a little.
-It’s important to maintain a humid flow throughout the living wall.
+Typically the irrigation frequency should be set to water 1 or 2 times a day for interior walls.
+For exterior walls water 4 times a day.
+Duration of each can be as little as 2 minutes to as long as 20 minutes depending on the height of the installation, the needs of the plants and the location.

 Water Timing and Control